 - You need to use the baking soda.
 In Japan they use kansui which gives the noodles a springy touch, this is what the baking soda will do.

 - Toast the rye flour.
 I really like it toasted well, but not burnt, as it gives the noodles a nice flavor and aroma.

 - I did not have cake flour one time so I made a version of my own and it worked perfectly.
 This is the formula for cake flour: 1 cup AP Flour – 2 tablespoons of AP Flour + 2 tablespoons of cornstarch = cake flour.

 - The dough will seem a little scrappy; do not add more water to it or you will have soggy noodles.
 The dough comes together after a little kneading and upon rolling out the sheets of pasta.

-- I divide the noodles into 5 ounce piles (it will make 8 servings) and what ever I do not use then I place into small freezer proof bags to use another time.
+- I divide the noodles into 5-ounce piles (it will make 8 servings) and whatever I do not use then I place into small freezer-proof bags to use at another time.

 - After draining the noodles, immediately rinse with very cold water, using your fingers to gently separate.
 Then drizzle with a little sesame or neutral oil (such as canola), while the noodles are in the strainer.
 This helps keep them separated.